-By submitting a bid, the Contractor warrants its intent to conduct said work properly using qualified personnel employed by licensed contractors.
+By submitting a bid, the Abatement Contractor warrants it's intent to conduct said work properly using qualified personnel employed by licensed contractors.

-- A. Removal scope of work shall include all impacted materials and debris identified in areas impacted by the project scope of work, DSA approved project drawings, prepared by Jubany NAC Architecture, #161-17019, dated November 01, 2017.
-The identified ACM and LBPs are listed in the Tables 1.1.1, 1.1.2, 1.1.3, 1.1.4, 1.1.5 below. - B. All removal and disturbance of asbestos-containing materials (ACM) and subsequent waste disposal shall be performed by an asbestos abatement contractor, using 40-hour asbestos trained workers (Asbestos Worker trained as outlined in 40 CFR 763).
-Abatement contractor's workforce shall be supervised by experienced trained workers, knowledgeable and qualified in the techniques of asbestos abatement, handling and disposal of asbestos-containing and/or asbestos-contaminated materials, and the subsequent cleaning of contaminated areas, including, at a minimum, Competent Person/Contractor Supervisor training as outlined in 40 CFR 763. - C. All removal and disturbance of lead-based paints and subsequent waste disposal shall be performed by a state-licensed contractor, using CDPH-certified workers with at least one CDPH-certified Supervisor.
-Abatement contractor's workforce shall be supervised by experienced trained workers, knowledgeable and qualified in the techniques of lead abatement, handling and disposal of lead-containing and/or lead-contaminated materials, and the subsequent cleaning of contaminated areas. - D. All removal and disturbances of lead containing painted surfaces (reported below 1.0 mg/cm2 by XRF Testing) are subject to Cal/OSHA worker exposure requirements (8 CCR 1532.1) including the use of respirators and protective clothing until the contractor has demonstrated through objective data the exposure levels to lead dust based on a negative exposure assessment do not exceed the permissible exposure level. - E. When exposure monitoring of a particular lead-related task indicates that the permissible exposure level is or will be exceeded, the contractor shall use CDPH-certified lead workers to complete the task. - F. Material quantities included in this report are provided as an estimate only and are for information only and shall not be used as a reliable quantity for preparing removal bids.
+- A. Scope of work includes all areas of work where hazardous materials have been identified, as outlined in the tables below. - B. All removal and disturbance of ACM and subsequent waste disposal shall be performed by the Abatement Contractor, using 40-hour asbestos trained workers (Asbestos Worker trained as outlined in 40 CFR 763).
+Abatement Contractor's workforce shall be supervised by experienced trained workers, knowledgeable and qualified in the techniques of asbestos abatement, handling and disposal of asbestos-containing and/or asbestos-contaminated

+- materials, and the subsequent cleaning of contaminated areas, including, at a minimum, Competent Person/Contractor Supervisor training as outlined in 40 CFR 763. - C. All removal and disposal of LBPs and coatings and subsequent waste disposal shall be performed by a state-licensed contractor, using CDPH-certified workers with at least one CDPH-certified Supervisor.
+Abatement Contractor's workforce shall be supervised by experienced trained workers, knowledgeable and qualified in the techniques of lead abatement, handling and disposal of lead-containing and/or lead-contaminated materials, and the subsequent cleaning of contaminated areas. - D. When exposure monitoring of a particular lead-related task indicates that the permissible exposure level is or will be exceeded, the Abatement Contractor shall use CDPH-certified lead workers to complete the task. - E. The removal of PCB containing light ballasts, and mercury-containing light tubes shall be completed by Cal/OSHA Hazardous Waste Operations and Emergency Response (HAZWOPER) trained technicians, outlined in 29 CFR 1910.120 and 8 CCR 5192. - F. Abatement Contractor shall furnish all labor, materials, services, insurance specifically covering the handling and transportation of ACMs, LBP, PCBs, mercury- containing light ballast, and equipment which is specified, shown or reasonably implied for the removal, transport, and disposal of the hazardous materials identified in Tables 1.3.1, 1.3.2, 1.3.3 and below.. - G. Material quantities included in this report are provided as an estimate only and are for information only and shall not be used as a reliable quantity for preparing removal bids.
 The Abatement Contractor shall be solely responsible for assessing the type, extent, and quantity of material to be removed in each area of the project in preparing each project bid.
 Estimated quantities listed in this report were based on observed material in areas impacted by the scope of work.